 a. from this assessment prepare a 5-year action plan.
 This plan should indicate the degree of benefits to be derived.

-b. establish the highest priorities for action based on benefits, costs, and risks by ranger unit (for purposes of this policy, Contract Counties shall be considered Ranger Units).
+b. establish the highest priorities for action based on benefits, costs, and risks by unit (for purposes of this policy, Contract Counties shall be considered units).

-2. Prioritize and fund projects based on expected fuel reduction in high hazard fire areas, wildlife habitat improvements, increased water yield and quality, and forest and range improvement.
+2. Prioritize and fund projects based on expected fuel reduction in high fire hazard areas, wildlife habitat improvements, and forest and range improvement.

 P. Develop annual statewide program targets for acres burned that:

-1. considers past program performance and future plans.
+1. Consider past program performance and future plans.

-2. considers the difficulty of burns, benefits derived, and planning time in preparing for and executing a project.
+2. Consider the difficulty of burns, benefits derived, and planning time in preparing for and executing a project.

-3. Considers planning time for those projects that were planned and yet unable to be burned because of external controls.
+3. Consider planning time for those projects that were planned and yet were unable to be burned because of external factors.

-4. Relates acres targeted to vegetation need for hazard reduction and past unit performance in meeting targets.
+4. Relate acres targeted to vegetation need for hazard reduction and past unit performance in meeting targets.

-5. Sets target acres to be burned by categories of fire hazard reduction in high fire hazard areas, wildlife management, range improvement, or some similar categories or category mix by ranger unit.
+5. Set target acres to be burned by categories of fire hazard reduction in high fire hazard areas, wildlife management, range improvement, or some similar categories or category mix by unit.

 III.
 Commencing October 1990, the Director shall submit an annual October report to the Board of Forestry on the following: